-People often ask me why I am passionate about language accessibility.
+People often ask me why I am so passionate about language access.
 My response has evolved over the years, as has my role and level of expertise on the topic.
-I am one of the relatively few people who have had the privilege and opportunity to experience being an immigrant and learning English as a second language late in life.
+I am one of the relatively few people who have had the privilege and opportunity to experience being an immigrant and learning English as a second language later in life.

-Additionally, I worked persistently to acquire a fluency level of English sufficient to then become a translator and interpreter, helping other fellow non-English speakers.
-In my career, I have had the opportunity to work at an urban school district to help newcomers and limited proficient families and students.
-I worked at a large health system where it became further apparent that quality language services are vital.
+I persevered to acquire a fluency level of English sufficient to then become a translator and interpreter, helping other fellow non-English speakers.
+In my career, I have had the opportunity to work at an urban school district, which consisted of assisting newcomers and limited proficient families/students.
+I later worked at a large health system where it became further apparent that quality language services are vital.
 My experience is valuable and has motivated me on many levels.
 I can empathize with linguistic minorities and this guides my scholarly, professional, and community work.

 For over a decade, I actively attended language industry conferences and took relevant translation and interpretation courses, I learned about core fundamentals such as the code of ethics and standards of practice that credible trained professionals abide by.
 I learned about the types of certifications and reputable organizations that support language access.

 Back in 2011, I started a small business to provide translation and interpretation services in the Sacramento region.
 Although I was able to earn prestigious certifications such as the National Board of Certified Interpreters and U.S. Department of State, I found a home in language access advocacy and scholarship.
 I pursued a B.A. degree in intercultural communication from Sacramento State University, while also completing seminars on the theory and practice of intercultural communication from the Intercultural Research Development Institute in Milan, Italy.

 I had the great honor to serve as a Governor appointee under Gov. Jerry Brown as Language Access Manager for the California Complete Count-Census 2020 Office.